audioburst-labs/AudioburstPlayer-Android/README.md

 )
 ```

-### Step 4.
+### Step 5.
 Handle errors
-There can some errors happen when, for example, communicating with the API.
-To be able to handle those errors on app side we are providing a way to listen to those events:
+In the event of an error when communicating with the API, we provide a way to monitor those events:
-Make your class implement `AudioburstPlayer.ErrorListener`, for example:
 ```kotlin
 class MainActivity : AppCompatActivity(R.layout.activity_main), AudioburstPlayer.ErrorListener {
     override fun onError(error: AudioburstPlayer.Error) {